Olivia Punnett

 Curation

-Livvy has curated numerous Arts Council supported exhibitions and events including working with artists Dorothy Cross, Feral Practice, Susan Hiller and Tai Shani.
+She has curated numerous Arts Council England supported exhibitions and events, working with artists such as Dorothy Cross, Susan Hiller, Adam Chodzko, Emii Alrai, and Tai Shani.

 A Strange Kind of Knowing at Arusha Gallery London, Image Credit Damian Griffiths, work pictured Fourthland, Kate McMillan, Aimée Parrott, Susan Hiller, and Eleanor May Whatson, also exhibiting, Verity Birt, Holly Bynoe, Kristina Chan, Katja Hock, Coral Kindred-Boothby, Penny McCarthy, Chantal Powell, and Tai Shani, photo credit Damian Griffiths